muratk5n/thirdwave/en/README.md

 ---

 Magma goes as high as 1600 C and is liquid so we know high temp allows liquids.
-The Sun surface is 5600 C. Easy experiment, take frozen lava pieces, heat them up to 5600 and see if they become "plasma".
+The sun surface is 5600 C. Easy experiment, take frozen lava pieces, heat them up to 5600 and see if they become "plasma".

 ---

-If the Sun is not gaseous a lot of the theories on the Universe are FUKKED
+If the sun is not gaseous a lot of the theories on the Universe are FUKKED

 ---